Amos47/2400/Chapter_2.md

 “There is thus one large - and confusing - difference between Shannon and Wiener.
 Whereas Wiener sees information as negative entropy, i.e. a 'structured piece of the world', Shannon's information is the same as (positive) entropy.
 This makes Shannon's ‘information’ the opposite of Wiener's ‘information’."

 For Shannon, the content of a message (which he calls *information* but which I call *potential* information or simply *data*) is a function of volume.
 The bigger the message, the greater the information content.
-Shannon was a telephone company engineer, interested only in *that* a message was sent and not *what* message was sent.
+Shannon was a telephone company engineer, interested only in *that* data was sent and not *what* data was sent.
 Shannon did not care *what* people were talking about on the phone but only *that* they were talking.
 The volume of data transmitted was more important than the actual content.

 And this makes sense if you think about it, from the point of view of a telephone conversation.
 Imagine you are in a phone call.
 In the background, you have music playing loudly enough for the other party to hear.
 While the music is not part of the conversation, *per se*, it becomes an element of the message being sent from you to the other party.
 It’s background and contributes to the richness of the signal.